lafflin/lafflin/README.md

 - 🏫 I Graduated from UC Berkley's Full Stack Web Development Bootcamp
 - 🌱 I’m currently learning Typescript and Python
 - 📚 I prefer to use the MERN stack
-- 🖥️ I am looking for a full-time position as a web developer
+- 🖥️ I am looking for employment in a full-time or intern position as a Web Developer
 - 📫 You can reach me at maxwelljmack@gmail.com